hooh-hooah/hooh-hooah.github.io/tutorials/studio-item.md

     ![1600689487533](images\1600689487533.png)

--   Go to the prefab folder where prefabs are stored.
+-   Go to the prefab folder.

 -   Drag and drop prefabs to the "Prefabs to put in XML file".
 You can drag multiple objects by dragging objects right above the text.